mohitkrsharma/mohit-blog/README.md

 # Blog Frontend

 A modern blog application built with Angular 19, Angular Material, Bootstrap, and more.
-This frontend application connects to a Node.js/Express.js backend with MariaDB for data storage.
+This frontend application connects to a Node.js/Express.js backend with MongoDB for data storage.

 ## Project Overview